weworkweplay/ProcessJSONInstaller/README.md

 Written by Pieter ([@pieterbeulque](http://twitter.com/pieterbeulque)) at [We Work We Play](http://weworkweplay.com).

 ## Modules
-The **Config**-installer runs when installing this module, for two reasons:
-1) To test if everything has been installed correctly; 2) Because other modules might use it to store some data.

 * **Config**: Creates page `/config/`
 * **SEO**: meta description field